 Cost of Building a House in Costa Rica

 Building a house in Costa Rica is a big undertaking that can get expensive.
 Expat-friendly reliable builders charge a premium for building to North American codes and high standards.
 Scams are common and the challenges of building a house on your own in Costa Rica can often outweigh the benefits.
-Many people pay their builders upfront, run out of money and end up paying way more than the original agreed price to complete the build.
+Many people pay their builders upfront, run out of money, and end up paying way more than the original agreed price to complete the build.

 Skip doing a custom build unless you speak good Spanish or have lived in the country for a while and understand how things run here.
 Costa Rica homes for sale are plentiful and opting for an already constructed house can save a lot of headache.

 READ NEXT: Is Costa Rica Safe To Visit In 2021?